-ELM consists of two different technical tracks to balance near-term opportunities with long-term capabilities.
-The first track (Hybrid ELM) seeks to deliver hybrid materials composed of inert structural scaffolds that support the growth of living cells.
-The platform technologies created in Hybrid ELM are intended to be scalable and generalizable, so as to be transitioned from the lab to industry in the near-term.
-The second track (Programmable ELM) aims to discover fundamental engineering principles that enable the genetic programming of structural features into biological systems.
-Teams performing in Programmable ELM will seek to invent methods to program the development of multicellular systems with specified and tunable patterns and shapes.
+The program has two technical tracks that balance near-term opportunities with long-term capabilities.
+The first track seeks to deliver hybrid materials composed of inert structural scaffolds that support the growth of living cells.
+These platform technologies are intended to be scalable and generalizable to support near-term transition out of the laboratory.
+The second track aims to discover fundamental engineering principles that enable the genetic programming of structural features into biological systems.
+Performer teams seek to invent methods to program the development of multicellular systems with specified and tunable patterns and shapes.

 You are now leaving the DARPA.mil website that is under the control and